 Probiotics are a must to think about if you are suffering from constipation.
-Most people do not have an optimal gut flora environment right now, especially if they have done a course of antibiotic at any point in the recent past.
+Most people do not have an optimal gut flora environment right now, especially if they have done a course of antibiotics at any point in the recent past.

-Probiotics are the healthy bacteria that reside in the gut and help strengthen your immune system while keeping your digestive system on track.
+Probiotics are healthy bacteria that reside in the gut and help strengthen your immune system while keeping your digestive system on track.

 [sc name=”start-alert” ]Stay Informed!: Get the 12 Week To Doubling Your Energy course for FREE right now and learn all the different ways that probiotics can help you take your health to the next level.[sc name=”end-alert” ]

-You can find probiotics naturally in some food sources such as miso soup, sauerkraut, kombucha, and probiotic rich yogurt, but these are all things that the average person is not consuming daily.
+You can find probiotics naturally in some food sources, such as miso soup, sauerkraut, kombucha, and probiotic-rich yogurt, but these are all things that the average person is not consuming daily.

 Thus, their probiotic intake goes overlooked.